The Trap of Goal Setting

 The trap of goal setting – don’t be a nitpicker

-World renowned internet expert and the developer of “Site Build It,” Dr. Ken Evoy, wrote a book called “Why People Fail.”
+World renowned internet expert and the developer of “Solo Build It,” Dr. Ken Evoy, wrote a book called “Why People Fail.”
 He wrote it in order to try to explain why in spite of his company having a virtually fool-proof system that allows people to build websites that are successful and profitable, some people still failed to do so.
 In his book he identifies many character traits which he says are the core reasons people fail.
 Amongst these he identifies “the nitpicker.”
 He says “This person is ‘the perfectionist.’
 She can miss the forest of success by spending too much time on the details of the trees.”

 He adds that such a person works very well within a very organised system and makes a very good employee, but when it comes to succeeding outside the workplace things are not always so predictable, which creates a big problem for such a person.
 Their focus on small details and wanting to do things perfectly leaves them exhausted and makes them less effective.
 He advises such people to “accept that not everything is perfect.
 Now... where would today’s efforts bring you the most results?”
 The emphasis should not be on perfectionism it should be on results and making progress.

 The trap of goal setting – live in the moment